See more articles

 URL canonicalization can positively impact the indexing of your web pages.

 When search engines encounter multiple URLs with the same content, they struggle to determine the most relevant and authoritative version.
+This can result in fragmented indexing, or the version of the page you want to rank not appearing in search results at all.

 Funnel Link Equity